marianaWest/Copy1Hackathon/README.md

 * Once filtered the results, click "Export results" on the ribbon and choose the preferred format.

-An example of a single catalogue record can be found here: https://discovery.nationalarchives.gov.uk/details/r/C9082740
+An example of a single catalogue record can be found here: https://discovery.nationalarchives.gov.uk/details/r/C9082740 You can also browse the contents of a box by appending the same reference number to: https://discovery.nationalarchives.gov.uk/browse/r/h/

-The exported dataset should include the following records/boxes: COPY 1/1-60 and COPY 1/364-566 These have all been individually catalogued by volunteer.
+The exported dataset should include the following records/boxes: <ins>COPY 1/1-60</ins> and <ins>COPY 1/364-566</ins>
+These have all been individually catalogued by volunteer.
 Other boxes include drawings and other copyrighted material.
 These are in the process of being catalogues at item level and will be available at some point in the future.

 <kbd><img src="https://github.com/user-attachments/assets/70d37ae2-7c70-48cb-84bd-cdb1356ccab6" width="600" border="2px"></kbd><br />